Delivering life-changing programs for girls

 Available to girls in grades 4 through 8 in the Minneapolis Public Schools, the After School Program addresses four learning goals: academic success in science and math, financial literacy, leadership development, and healthy decision-making.
 The multifaceted program creates an enriching and fun community that supports girl-led learning, great friendships and real personal growth.

-In 2015, 87% of girls demonstrated progress in the areas of leadership development, Math and Science, Financial Literacy, and Healthy Decision Making.
-For more information, call 612-215-4372.
+In 2016, 87% of girls demonstrated progress in the areas of leadership development, Math and Science, Financial Literacy, and Healthy Decision Making.
+For more information call 612-215-4372.

 Eureka! is a five-year summer and school year program for girls focused on Science, Technology, Engineering, and Math (STEM).
 Run in partnership with the College of Science and Engineering at the University of Minnesota, the Eureka! program builds sisterhood with girls from all over the Twin Cities, exploring their career interests and dreams while supporting them through high school graduation and preparing them for the next step in their post-secondary education.
-Girls eligible to apply are current 7th graders (rising 8th graders in the summer).
-The Eureka! program is held during the summer at the University of Minnesota and offers enrichment events and activities monthly during the school year.
-For more information, contact Angie Kilcher at email@example.com or 612-215-4369.
+The Eureka! program is held during the summer at the University of Minnesota and offers enrichment activities monthly during the school year.
+For more information contact Eureka!
+Program Coordinator Leah Eby at 612-215-4369 or firstname.lastname@example.org.

-RAP is an intervention program that works annually with 125 girls, ages 12 through 18, who have a first, low-level juvenile offense.
+RAP is an intervention program that works annually with 125 girls, ages 12 through 18, who are involved or at risk of becoming involved in the juvenile justice system.
 Program participants resolve their offense and stay out of the criminal justice system permanently by building skills and motivation for positive life choices.
-Girls complete an intensive ten-week intervention group and participate in ten months of aftercare support from RAP youth counselors.
+Girls complete an intensive 12-week intervention group and participate in 12 months of aftercare support from RAP youth counselors.

 Workshops and Outreach